ethz-asl/eclipsify/README.md

 # Eclipsify
 Create eclipse projects from catkin projects.
 This is a very simple template-based generator.
 Currently it works for OSX, Ubuntu 14.04, and Ubuntu 16.04.
+If you'd like to enjoy the colorful output of catkin on the eclipse console have a look at the  [ansi-escape-console plugin](https://marketplace.eclipse.org/content/ansi-escape-console) .

 ```
 usage: eclipsify [-h] [-v] [-f] [-T TEMPLATES] [-D DEFINE[=VALUE]] [--platform PLATFORM]